-With effect from 1st April 2016, consumers who have applied for new credit facility with any of CBS member banks or financial institutions are entitled to a free credit report.
+With effect from 1st April 2016, consumers who have applied for a new credit facility with any of CBS member banks or financial institutions are entitled to a free credit report.
 View list of CBS members.

-Credit applicants will now receive a notification letter informing of the credit application approval or rejection statuses.
+Credit applicants will now receive a notification letter informing them of the credit application approval or rejection statuses.
 With this approval or rejection letter, you are able to obtain a free credit report from CBS within 30 calendar days from the date of approval or rejection letter.

 The new industry initiative aims to better facilitate consumers’ ability to verify the accuracy and completeness of their credit data by providing a credit report free of charge upon a New Application enquiry has been conducted by any of CBS members in the last 30 days.
-CBS will extend the free report to the individual when he/she makes the request in person at CBS office or online via CBS website.
+CBS will extend the free report to the individual when he/she makes the request in person at the CBS office or online via the CBS website.

-Where there is no enquiry conducted by a Member when individual has applied for a new credit facility, he/she can visit CBS in person to obtain a complimentary copy of his report with the letter issued by Member indicating a credit application was made.
+Where there is no enquiry conducted by a Member when an individual has applied for a new credit facility, he/she can visit CBS in person to obtain a complimentary copy of his report with the letter issued by Member indicating a credit application was made.

 In the event that enquiry was not conducted by that member and credit application was rejected without receiving the letter, please contact the respective Member for clarification.